myntra/goscheduler/README.md

 10. [Contributors](#contributors)

 # Introduction
-GoScheduler, based on Myntra's Scheduler Service ([MySS](https://medium.com/myntra-engineering/myntra-scheduler-service-a0153a04526c)), is an open-source project designed to handle high throughput with low latency for scheduled job executions.
+GoScheduler, a distributed scheduling platform based on Myntra's Scheduler Service ([MySS](https://medium.com/myntra-engineering/myntra-scheduler-service-a0153a04526c)), is an open-source project designed to handle high throughput with low latency for scheduled job executions.
 GoScheduler is based on [Uber Ringpop](https://github.com/uber/ringpop-go) and offers capabilities such as multi-tenancy, per-minute granularity, horizontal scalability, fault tolerance, and other essential features.
 GoScheduler is written in Golang and utilizes Cassandra DB, allowing it to handle high levels of concurrent create/delete and callback throughputs.

 # Architecture
 ![Go Scheduler Architecture](./docs/images/go_scheduler_arch.png)